eosc-life/WP2_workshop_tool_packaging/CellProfiler/CellProfiler.md

  - `recipes/cellprofiler/meta.yaml`: The CellProfiler conda recipe file.
  - `recipes/cellprofiler/LICENSE`: License file for the conda recipe.
  - `ExampleHuman`: An example dataset from the CellProfiler website.

+**Note: The recipe provided here only runs cellprofiler in headless and batch mode.
+If you need to run CellProfiler UI, refer to "Run CellProfiler with UI" section at the bottom of this page.**

 ## Steps